sandias42/claude-html-copy/README.md

 - answer questions about the page contents
 - ...

 But naively doing Save Page As -> .html will fail, neglecting dynamically rendered html.
-Even if you copy the correct OuterHTML using devtools, you then run into Claude chat's copy paste file limit.
+Even if you copy the correct OuterHTML using devtools, you then run into Claude chat's copy paste length limit.